Turkish State Railways: History

 With the success of electrifying suburban lines, the State Railways turned to electrify important main lines.
 The main reason for this is that tough gradients would be easier to climb with electric traction than steam or diesel traction.
 On February 6, 1977, TCDD finished the electrification as well as major earthworks of the Gebze-Adapazarı part of the İstanbul–Adapazarı main line.
 The State Railway then turned to electrify the entire İstanbul-Ankara main line, to try to save its diminishing reputation.
 Construction started in 1987.
 Forty-five E43000 electric locomotives were ordered from Toshiba and built in Eskişehir by Tülomsaş, to be used on the line.
 Electrification was completed between Arifye and Eskişehir and electric trains began to run in 1989.
 Electrification was connected to Ankara in 1993.
 The major ore route between Divriği and İskenderun was electrified in 1994 to make it easier for heavy trains to go up steep gradients. İstanbul to Edirne and Kapıkule was electrified in 1997 and 15 new E52500 electric locomotives were delivered from ASEA in 1998.
 In an attempt to revive İzmir's suburban network, Alsancak-Cumaovası and Basmane-Aliağa lines were electrified in 2001 and 2002 respectively.
 However these were not used at all.
 In 2006 the wires were taken down and the line was re-electrified completely between 2006 and 2010.
 This line opened on August 30, 2010, between Alsancak-Cumaovası and October 29, 2010, between Alsancak and Aliağa.

 High speed rail

 The United Kingdom through Export Finance, a credit agency gave a Turkish multinational a €781m loan to finish the High speed rail.
 The railway is between Gaziantep and Mersin through Adana and Osmaniye.
 Rönesans Holding, the Dutch Turkish company in charge of the project is required by the UK to be supplied by British suppliers.
 Mehmet Şimşek, Turkish finance minister said the project is meant to improve the connectivity of Turkey and upgrades Turkey's historic south trade route.
-The high speed rail is supposed to reach 225km/h, to reach this Railway Supply said Turkey will have to indtroduce modern modifications of its transport system and update train engines.
+The high speed rail is supposed to reach 225 km/h, to reach this Railway Supply said Turkey will have to indtroduce modern modifications of its transport system and update train engines.
 The Turkish transportation ministry said eight carriages are supposed to commence passenger transportation in 2025.